MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ad-selection-api.md

 * Buyers: To create interest groups and store them in the browser, update the code on your advertiser partners' websites.
 You can use the delegation mechanism to restrict and allow Interest Group creation on third-party domains.

-To learn more about which API methods are available and to review example code, see [Ad Selection API details](https://github.com/WICG/privacy-preserving-ads/blob/main/API%20Details.md).
+To learn more about which API methods are available and to view example code, see [Ad Selection API details](https://github.com/WICG/privacy-preserving-ads/blob/main/API%20Details.md).

 <!-- ====================================================================== -->